opendevsecops/terraform-aws-scanner/README.md

 ## Getting Started

 Getting started is easy.
-All resources such as ECS cluster, VPCs, and task definitions are provisioned out of the box.
-Here is a complete example:
+All resources such as the designated ECS cluster, VPCs, and task definitions are provisioned out of the box.
+Here is a complete example how to setup the Cohesion web security scanner:

 ```terraform
 module "scanner" {